kb2025/option-analyzer/README.md

 1. Click/Touch the Select Ticker and Results Button
 2. Select Ticker and Expiration Month
 3. Back on the Home Page, Select Expiration Day
 4. Select Up to Four Legs of Strategy Utilizing the Buy/Sell Buttons
+   - (Deselect Options by Clicking/Touching Icons Under Selected Strikes Header)
-5. Once Strategy is Chosen, Click/Touch Ticker and Results Button to View Analysis
+6. Once Strategy is Chosen, Click/Touch Ticker and Results Button to View Analysis

 ## Build
 - React